Philippine Volcano Spews Ash and Steam, Alarms Villagers

 One of the country's most active volcanoes, Bulusan has been showing signs of unrest with on-and-off ash and steam explosions in recent years.

-“It is currently in an abnormal condition,” the government volcanology institute said of Bulusan and asked people to stay away from a 4-kilometer permanent danger zone around the volcano.
+"It is currently in an abnormal condition," the government volcanology institute said, and asked people to stay away from a 4-kilometer (2.4-mile) permanent danger zone around the volcano.

-Ashfalls hit at least seven villages in and near the coastal town of Juban at the foot of Bulusan where people were asked to stay indoors and wear masks.
-Motorists were advised to drive cautiously on ash- and mud-covered roads.
+Ashfall hit at least seven villages in and near Juban at the foot of Bulusan where people were asked to stay indoors and wear masks.
+Motorists were advised to drive cautiously.

-Officials said they were assessing whether to evacuate residents, especially pregnant women, the elderly and children, from ashfall-hit villages.
+Officials said they were assessing whether to evacuate residents, especially pregnant women, the elderly and children.

 The Philippine archipelago, which has about two dozen active volcanoes, lies on the Pacific Ocean's "Ring of Fire," where volcanic activity and earthquakes are common.